vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 Providing a party has been associated with a referral set for long enough, they will become eligible for greater benefits as their referral sets running taker volume increases.

-Referrers will also the ability to increase the proportion of referee taker fees they receive by staking governance tokens ($VEGA).
+Referrers will also have the ability to increase the proportion of referee taker fees they receive by staking governance tokens ($VEGA).

 To create an emphasis on community, collaboration, and competition.
 Referrers will be able to designate their referral set as a team.
 Teams will have additional fields which allow them to be visible on leaderboards and later to compete for team based rewards.